-Family & Consumer Science (FCS) is available to students in every grade level at Neshaminy High School.
-The curriculum focuses on the interrelationships between personal well-being, family, community, and career.
+Family & Consumer Science (FCS) curriculum focuses on the interrelationships between personal wellbeing, family, community, and career.
 FCS integrates the knowledge taught in other disciplines as it applies to the skills needed for real-life experiences.
 FCS prepares students to be proactive in managing life's emerging and challenging issues and equips them for the future: functioning as family members, consumers, citizens, and wage earners.
 FCS provides opportunities to develop the knowledge, skills, attitudes, and behaviors necessary to be 21st Century thinkers, creators, collaborators, and leaders.

-COURSE # 8020 FCS Major: Featuring Community Service
+COURSE # 8020 FCS Major: Featuring Community